-A Russian mole in Germany sows suspicions at home, and beyond
+A Russian Mole in Germany Sows Suspicions at Home, and Beyond

 WEILHEIM IN OBERBAYERN, Germany — A few days before Christmas, a convoy of security vehicles invaded a quiet corner of Weilheim, a quaint Bavarian town of pastel squares and fastidiously kept cobblestone streets.
-Their target seemed as unassuming as the setting: a local children’s soccer coach.
+The target seemed as unassuming as the setting: a local children’s soccer coach.

-Before then, nothing had stood out about the man, fellow coaches recalled.
+Nothing ever stood out about the man, fellow coaches recalled.
 He was not short, but not tall — friendly, yet never wanting to discuss anything but soccer.
 Grasping for words, most landed on the same choice: “unremarkable.”

 That changed when they learned he had been arrested on charges of treason and spying for Russia in one of the gravest espionage scandals in recent German history.